25 Sample Personal Recommendation Letters (Tips & Examples)

 How can I write a strong personal recommendation letter?

 A strong recommendation letter should have a formal tone because the recommender and the recipient are not well known to one another.
-Also, a good personal recommendation letter should be chronologically written to ensure it is an easy read for the recipient.
+Also, it should be chronologically written to ensure it is an easy read for the recipient.

 Keep Reading